Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Potatoes – Use any potatoes you prefer.
 They help thicken the soup and make it more filling.
 Although you can leave the skin on, peeling them will give the soup a smoother texture.
 (If you want a lower carb alternative, you can substitute cauliflower and cut the cook time in half.)

-- Corn – This Instant Pot corn chowder recipe works with fresh corn, kernels from leftover corn cobs (cut off the cob), canned corn, or frozen corn kernels.
+- Corn – This Instant Pot corn chowder recipe works with fresh corn, kernels from leftover Instant Pot corn on the cob (cut off the cob), canned corn, or frozen corn kernels.
 I used fresh corn kernels.

 - Chicken Broth – This recipe uses a low sodium broth, but use whatever variety you like… or make chicken bone broth instead.
 To make vegetarian corn chowder for the Instant Pot, simply substitute vegetable broth.

 - Seasonings – Sea salt, black pepper, fresh thyme leaves, and Italian seasoning (store-bought is fine, but I prefer homemade Italian seasoning).

 - Sour Cream – Makes the soup creamy, as the name implies.
 You can also use heavy cream (the soup will be a bit thinner if you do) or plain Greek yogurt (being careful to turn off the heat when you stir it in, so that it doesn’t separate).

 - Mozzarella Cheese – For cheesy flavor.
 Shred it by hand, or use a pre-shredded variety to save time.
 You can also substitute other shredded cheeses if you like a stronger flavor (see the Variations section below).